sammygdev25/Pinwheelconnect-/README.md

 ### ReasonNet

-A logical reasoning engine designed to complement large language models with structured inference — bridging the gap between pattern recognition and formal reasoning.
+A logical reasoning engine designed to complement large language models with structured inference, bridging the gap between pattern recognition and formal reasoning.

 -----